andres-prz99/Regular-Evolution-Algebras/README.md

 ## 1. Computing one-dimensional subalgebras

-The function `find_one_dimensional_solutions(M)` computes all one-dimensional subalgebras of a regular evolution algebra of arbitrary dimension $n$.
+The function `find_one_dimensional_subalgebras(M)` computes all one-dimensional subalgebras of a regular evolution algebra of arbitrary dimension $n$.
 According to **Lemma 1** in our paper, finding one-dimensional subalgebras is equivalent to finding the non-zero algebraic solutions of a non-linear polynomial system derived from the structure matrix.

 ### Mathematical Foundation
 Given a regular evolution algebra with an $n \times n$ structure matrix $M$, an element $v = \sum_{i=1}^n x_i e_i$ generates a one-dimensional subalgebra if and only if $v^2 =kv$ for some scalar $k\neq0$.
 As justified in **Lemma 1** of our article, to compute all one-dimensional subalgebras, it is enough to obtain all such $v$ such that $v^2=v$; and these elements correspond exactly to computing all $n$-tuples $(x_1, \dots, x_n)$ which satisfy the quadratic system: